Axot017/CV/modules_en/projects.typ

 #cvSection("Selected Projects")

 #cvEntry(
-    title: [InPost Fresh],
+    title: [Lottery System],
     date: [],
     description: [
-      An M-commerce application that allows users to shop for groceries from the comfort of their homes.
-      Users can select the products they need and have them delivered to their doorstep by a courier.

-      *Technologies:* Flutter, Dart, REST, Firebase, Bitrise, Codemagic ]
+      The platform let people buy tickets, play games, and win prizes.
+      Some of the tasks were selling tickets, generating reports, managing wallets, and calculating winnings.

+      *Technologies:* Golang, MySQL, Docker, GCP, Kubernetes
+    ]
 )

 #cvEntry(
-    title: [GoTiny],
+    title: [InPost Fresh],
     date: [],
     description: [
-      A URL shortener service that allows users to create short links and track their usage.
+      An M-commerce servicelication that allows users to shop for groceries from the comfort of their homes.

-      *Technologies:* Go, AWS, DynamoDB, Docker
-    ]
+      Users can select the products they need and have them delivered to their doorstep by a courier.

+      *Technologies:* Flutter, Dart, REST, Firebase, Bitrise, Codemagic ]
 )